uragirii/The-Website/README.md

 - `GSAP` and `useIntersection` : The animations on scoll is provided using GSAP 3.0 and using a custom hook : `useIntersection`.
 If you want to know what `useIntersection` is read about [Intersection Observer API on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 - Figma : I can't stress this enough but using Figma for designing the website beforehand significantly reduced my developement time.
 I will share Figma Project for this website in future.
 Check out Figma [here](https://www.figma.com/).
+- Nodemailer : I'm using nodemailer to send emails for contacting me.
+It has really reduced my work.
 - Helpful Community : I just love programming community on Reddit, StackOverflow, Medium, YouTube etc. There numerous tutorials and articles have helped in solving made bugs.

 ### Future Plans

 I'm deciding to name all the alpha versions to spell `KONOHA`, birthplace of Naruto.
 So, in all, all there would be atmost 6 versions.
-Current Version is `v0.1alphaO`.
+Current Version is `v0.2alphaN`.
 Currently website is designed only for Desktop use only.
 Please dont open it on mobile and judge me.

 After running many tests I've decided to reduce the Image sizes and other things.
 I will keep you posted.